mruegenberg/mrAiHouOceanShader/README.md

 - An installation of Houdini
 - The right compiler version matching your Houdini.
 You can find this in `Help > About Houdini > Show Details > Build platform`.
-  For Linux, this would be GCC 6.3 in the case of Houdini 18.5 (though Clang/LLVM also appears to work fine), for Windows, you'll need to install Visual Studio (probably with the Windows 10 C++ SDK), for OS X you'll need Xcode.
+  For Linux, this would be GCC 6.3 in the case of Houdini 18.5 (though Clang/LLVM also appears to work fine), for Windows, you'll need to install [Visual Studio](http://code.visualstudio.com) (include the `Windows SDK` as well as the `Windows 10 C++ SDK`), for OS X you'll need Xcode.
   For details, see the [Houdini HDK documentation](https://www.sidefx.com/docs/hdk/_h_d_k__intro__compiling.html#HDK_Intro_Compiling_Windows).

 ## Compilation/Installation
 1. Get the Arnold SDK for your system and Arnold version from [SolidAngle](https://www.solidangle.com/arnold/download/) and put it in `deps`.
 2. Adjust the path to match your Arnold SDK and Houdini versions in `compile.sh` / `compile.bat`
   (depending on your system, you just need to modify the .bat (Windows) or .sh (Linux/OS X)).
-3. Windows only: you might also have to modify the `MSVCDir` line to point to where you installed it
+3. Windows only: you might also have to modify the `MSVCDir` line in `compile.bat` to point to where you installed it
    (by default, the system variable is used and if that is not defined, we assume Visual Studio Community Edition).
 4. Run the script for your OS from the command line
 5. Copy `ai_ocean_samplelayers.dll/.so/.dylib` from the `build` to the `dso` directory in your Arnold installation (or wherever your Arnold looks for shaders).